tcrurav/react-consuming-odoo-api/README.md

 * [axios](https://github.com/axios/axios) - Promise based HTTP client for the browser and node.js.
 * [http-proxy-middleware](https://www.npmjs.com/package/http-proxy-middleware) - Node.js proxying made simple.

+## About this project

+This project has been done by the teachers of 2-DAM-T to integrate Odoo with the Full Stack Project in our classroom.

 ## Special Acknowledgments to Gonzalo

 * https://github.com/GonzaloSS/centralU-firstProject.
-Github Project from my former student Gonzalo.
-Without Gonzalo's help I would have never be able to successfully end this project example.
+Github Project from our former student Gonzalo.
+Without Gonzalo's help we would have never be able to successfully end this project example.

-## Special Acknowledgments to Alberto Alemán

-Thanks to Alberto's tutorials about Docker and Odoo.

 ## Acknowledgments